Crunchyroll, LLC: Sony ownership

-Aniplex/SPT joint venture; International expansion
+Aniplex/Sony Pictures joint venture and international expansion

 On September 24, 2019, Sony Pictures Television and Aniplex announced that they were consolidating their international anime streaming businesses under a new joint venture, Funimation Global Group, LLC., with Funimation general manager Colin Decker leading the joint venture.
 The joint venture would operate under Funimation's branding, and allow Funimation to acquire and distribute titles with Aniplex subsidiaries Wakanim, Madman Anime and AnimeLab.
 The first title under the joint venture, Fate/Grand Order - Absolute Demonic Front: Babylonia, would receive a 30-day exclusivity on FunimationNow, AnimeLab and Wakanim, and provide Funimation exclusive rights to the English dub for one year.

-In December 2019, Funimation launched a "Decade of Anime" poll in which fans voted for their favorite anime across multiple categories.
+In December, Funimation launched a "Decade of Anime" poll in which fans voted for their favorite anime across multiple categories.

 On January 24, 2020, Funimation announced it would be merging its online catalog into AnimeLab for Australian and New Zealand audiences, and would shut down FunimationNow for Australia and New Zealand on March 30.

-On May 1, 2020, Funimation announced that they formed a partnership with Kodansha Comics to host a series of weekly watch parties.
+On May 1, Funimation announced that they formed a partnership with Kodansha Comics to host a series of weekly watch parties.
 On May 4, Funimation announced that they had struck a deal with NIS America to stream select titles on FunimationNow.
 Funimation would also announce that same day that they would hold a virtual anime convention called "FunimationCon" on July 3–4, 2020.
 It was one of several virtual events taking the place of that year's Anime Expo, which announced its cancellation on April 17.

-On July 3, 2020, Funimation announced at FunimationCon that they would expand their streaming service to Latin America, starting with Mexico and Brazil in Q4 2020, with one of the first dubbed titles released being Tokyo Ghoul:re.
+On July 3, Funimation announced at FunimationCon that they would expand their streaming service to Latin America, starting with Mexico and Brazil in Q4 2020, with one of the first dubbed titles released being Tokyo Ghoul:re.
 Funimation later revealed that they would launch their Latin American services in December 2020.
 However, they launched their service early on November 18, 2020.

-On September 9, 2020, Funimation announced that they had reached a distribution partnership with Viz Media, with Viz Media titles being made available to stream on Funimation's website.
+On September 9, Funimation announced that they had reached a distribution partnership with Viz Media, with Viz Media titles being made available to stream on Funimation's website.
 The deal was made after select Viz titles such as Part I of Naruto and the first 75 episodes of Hunter × Hunter were previously made available on FunimationNow.
 On December 2, 2020, Brazilian TV channel Loading announced a content partnership with Sony Pictures Entertainment.
 Funimation titles being included in the partnership was hinted at, but not confirmed.
 Five days later, it was officially confirmed that Funimation titles would be included in the partnership.

-On November 24, 2020, Funimation announced they had partnered with Sunrise to stream select Gundam titles such as Mobile Suit Gundam, Mobile Suit Gundam SEED, and later Mobile Suit Gundam Wing and Mobile Suit Zeta Gundam.
+On November 24, Funimation announced they had partnered with Sunrise to stream select Gundam titles such as Mobile Suit Gundam, Mobile Suit Gundam SEED, and later Mobile Suit Gundam Wing and Mobile Suit Zeta Gundam.
 Some Gundam titles already streamed on Funimation prior to said partnership like Mobile Suit Gundam: Iron-Blooded Orphans.

+In November 2020, it was reported that Funimation began the process of relocating to a new office building in the Cypress Waters development complex in Coppell, which opened in 2021.